 Rewards cards that are travel cards can reward you at a higher rate for going to restaurants, a generous number of points for loyalty shopping, or a flat 2X points for every $1 spent.

 When choosing your rewards card, look at your spending habits.
 Do you love one particular travel brand?
 Are you not a big traveler, but you love The Home Depot, Amazon.com and Sam’s Club?
-Also, look at how much you spend and on what.
+A branded travel card may be a good choice.
+A cashback card with quarterly categories may be right for you.

 Rewards on your rewards credit card are not taxable, although signup bonuses to bank accounts can be.